seralexeev/xrabbit.dev/README.md

 date: 25-05-2025
 ```

-The idea that the joystick sends events to the pipe and other nodes just subscribe to topics and react is great.
+The idea that the joystick sends events into the pipe and other nodes just subscribe to topics and react is beautiful.

 ---